ido2267/Python_library/README.md

 Program:
 Write a program that presents to the user (with infinite loop):
 1. Add a book (ask the user for book's details)
+2. add a reader
+3. give reader a book
+4. recieve a book from reader
-2. Replace a book (receives the name of the returned book and the name of the Book that is given
+5. Replace a book (receives the name of the returned book and the name of the Book that is given
-3. Print books for a writer (receives the writer's name)
+6. Print books for a writer (receives the writer's name)
-4. Print the entire liberaray
+7. Print the entire liberaray
-5. Add a reader

-6. Exit the program
+8. Exit the program

 Write to a log file the starting time and ending time of the program Create a log in system to the program – the user will have to insert name and password that are kept in a file